dmitrymomot/foundation/_examples/benchmark/BENCHMARK_ANALYSIS.md

 ### Performance Leaders

-1. **Echo** dominates in most categories:
+1. **Echo** still leads in most categories:
     - Fastest for static and parameterized routes
-    - Best JSON encoding performance
     - Most efficient middleware handling
-    - Superior routing performance with many routes
+    - Best concurrent request handling

 2. **GoKit** excels in:
-    - **Concurrent request handling** (best parallel performance)
-    - Competitive middleware performance
-    - Good balance across scenarios
+    - **Large JSON response speed** (fastest of all three!)
+    - Consistently 2nd place in almost all categories
+    - Near-parity with Echo for JSON encoding (only 1.5% difference)
+    - Better than Chi in 7 out of 9 categories

 3. **Chi** shows strength in:
     - JSON request parsing
     - Consistent performance
-    - Lower allocation count in some scenarios
+    - Generally 3rd place but reliable

 ### Memory Efficiency

 - **Echo** has the lowest memory footprint in most scenarios
-- **GoKit** uses significantly more memory for large JSON responses (68% more than Echo/Chi)
+- **GoKit** memory usage for large JSON dramatically improved (now only 1.4% more than Echo/Chi)
 - All frameworks show similar allocation patterns for small payloads

 ### Scalability Observations